chrultrabook/docs/docs/reverting.md

 ## Reverting to Stock chromeOS

 {: .note }
-If your device hit AUE (Auto Update Expiration) and is EOL, you are **not** able to revert to chromeOS / stock.
+If your device hit AUE (Auto Update Expiration), you will not be able to revert to chromeOS.

 {: .warning }
-Reverting to stock without your backup ROM is very difficult and will not be covered in this guide.
+Reverting to stock without your backup ROM is somewhat difficult and will not be covered in this guide currently.

 --------